mem48/geocompr/main.md

 Of course, reading this book will give you a solid *knowledge* of geocomputational methods, and how to use them via the reproducible examples implemented in the code chunks in each chapter.
 But there is much more.
 This book aims to teach how to do geocomputation rather than just to think about it.
-Hence, you should be also able to apply the learned methods and mastered skills to real-world data, i.e. your data.
+Hence, you should be also able to apply the learned methods and mastered skills to real-world data, for evidence-based analysis in your own areas of interest.
 Moreover, throughout the book we encourage you to make geographic research more reproducible, scientific and socially beneficial.

 This book is also part of the movement towards Geographical Information Science (GDS), a more recent concept which incorporates elements of 'data science' into GIS.